xiayudev/holbertonschool-shell/basics/README.md

 This script changes the current working directory to the previous one.

 ## 11-lists
-This script all files in the current directory, parent of the working directory and the `/boot/` directory.
+This script lists all the files in the current directory, parent of the working directory and the `/boot/` directory.

+## 12-file_type
+This script prints the type of the file named `iamafile`.